Patriot War: Battle of Windsor (December 4, 1838)

 Bierce and Roberts escaped to Detroit, where they were joined by Dr. E. A. Theller, who had escaped imprisonment in Quebec.
 By December 4 the expected reinforcements arrived at Detroit, but the U.S. government prevented a second attack.
 At a large public meeting, the Patriot volunteers passed resolutions rebuking the US government for taking arms against its own people.
 The volunteer army dispersed, ending the Patriot War.

 Webster–Ashburton Treaty

-The Caroline affair was disposed of by U.S. Secretary of State Daniel Webster and Alexander Baring, 1st Baron Ashburton, in the course of their negotiations leading to the Webster–Ashburton Treaty of 1842.
+The Caroline affair was resolved by US (Daniel Webster) and British (Alexander Baring) diplomats, in the course of their negotiations leading to the Webster–Ashburton Treaty of 1842.